davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 The links above jump directly to the document, which you can read – and if you like – comment on.

-Consider it a "work in progress" which I will adapt, improve and use going forward.
+Consider it a "work in progress" which I will use, adapt and improve going forward.

 ## Visualisation